Chengyuan-Zhang/chengyuan-zhang.github.io/_posts/2024-11-24-hierarchical.md

 2. **Unpooled Models**:
     - Each group is treated independently, with separate parameters estimated for each.
-    - There is no "borrowing of strength" across groups.
     - Example: In the driver study, each driver's behavior is modeled with entirely distinct parameters.
     - **Hyperparameter Role**: None required for inter-group relationships since groups are modeled independently.